-- Purpose of the trip. - Who will be going, children?
-Staff? - How much will it cost?
-How much spending money is required? - What insurance cover is required? - Supervision of children, both playing and non-playing time parents/ carers need to be informed of their responsibilities for supervision during non playing/ leisure time. - Catering for all food requirements. - Communication with parents (see above) - Ensure a list of the team and staff is left, with contact details of the accommodation - Ensure that there are emergency contact numbers for all the team and staff. - An itinerary giving as much detail as possible. - Emergency procedures and telephone contacts. - Codes of conduct for both staff and children. - Welfare and child protection procedures.
+- Purpose of the trip.

+- Who will be going, children?
+Staff?

+- How much will it cost?
+How much spending money is required?

+- What insurance cover is required?

+- Supervision of children, both playing and non-playing time.

+- Catering for all food requirements.

+- Communication with parents (see above)

+- Ensure a list of the team and staff is left, with contact number and address of the accommodation - Ensure that there are emergency contact numbers for all the team and staff. - An itinerary giving as much detail as possible. - Emergency procedures and telephone contacts. - Codes of contact for both staff and children. - Welfare and child protection procedures.